 Symposiums in the Washington D.C. area offer an opportunity to convene scientists, engineers, and scholars from academia and industry with policy makers and program managers within the federal government.
-The Office of Research seeks proposals for symposiums that are led by The University of Texas at Dallas (UTD) faculty, but hosted in Washington, D.C., utilizing The University of Texas System Space (1750 Pennsylvania Avenue, Suite 900) which provides accommodations for approximately 50 individuals.
+The Office of Research and Innovation seeks proposals for symposiums that are led by The University of Texas at Dallas (UTD) faculty, but hosted in Washington, D.C., utilizing The University of Texas System Space (1750 Pennsylvania Avenue, Suite 900) which provides accommodations for approximately 50 individuals.
 It is expected that the symposium will bring thought leaders from within and outside of UT Dallas with the goal of influencing the formation of new programmatic research opportunities or funding mechanisms in an important area of inquiry.
 However, UT Dallas faculty should be leaders in the field related to the symposium topic.
 Symposiums that focus on the review of academic programs, curriculum development, university operations, or teaching methodologies will not be supported through this mechanism.

 Typical budget requests are expected to be no more than $50,000, although larger budgets will be considered with appropriate justification.
-The Office of Research anticipates supporting one symposium to take place in the late Fall of 2020 or early Spring of 2021.
-Once selected, the proposal applicant and their department administrative staff are expected to provide symposium leadership while coordinating with the Office of Research Event Staff for preliminary, mid-way, and final check-in meetings.
+The Office of Research and Innovation anticipates supporting one symposium to take place in the late Fall of 2020 or early Spring of 2021.
+Once selected, the proposal applicant and their department administrative staff are expected to provide symposium leadership while coordinating with the Office of Research and Innovation Event Staff for preliminary, mid-way, and final check-in meetings.

 We are not accepting proposals at this time